A Place for Mom

 • Daytime fatigue and grogginess indicate a lack of sleep quality

-• Difficulty sleeping without drug sleep aides or caregiver assistance
+• Difficulty sleeping without drug sleep aids or caregiver assistance

 Causes of insomnia in elderly adults